-For your dog, getting to know peers can be incredibly fun.
-But such a new meeting can be quite complicated.
-And every owner has his own convictions: 'Let them go, they will fight it out themselves'.
-Or: 'He won't do anything; he only wants to play'.
-But what is smart to do if you want dogs to meet each other safely?
+It can be a lot of fun for your dog to get to know peers.
+But such a new encounter can be quite complicated.
+And every owner has his own beliefs: 'Let them go, they will fight it out themselves'.
+Or: 'He doesn't do anything, he just wants to play'.
+But what is the smart thing to do if you want dogs to meet each other safely?

-There are different opinions about whether you should let dogs get acquainted on a leash or on the loose.
-Yes, it is true that dogs that are loose feel freer.
-They can set their own pace and manner of approach and flee if they wish.
-That's why you see that encounters in a loose-leash area often go off without a hitch.
+There are different opinions about whether you should introduce dogs on a leash or off leash.
+Yes, it is true that free-ranging dogs feel freer.
+They can set their own pace and approach and escape if they wish.
+That is why you see that meetings in an off-leash area often go smoothly.

-Yet there may be a good reason to leash a dog.
-Make your dog in any case fixed as soon as you encounter another leashed dog.
-There is always a reason why the other dog is leashed.
-Problems arise frequently if one dog is fixed, however, and the other not.
-Moreover, it can be so that the other dog is perhaps injured, fearful, or runs away quickly and therefore stuck.
-Is your dog on the line?
-Give him maximum space and let the line hang slack.
-Let the dogs themselves take the initiative to meet each other.
+However, there may be a good reason to keep a dog on a leash.
+In any case, tie your dog as soon as you encounter another dog on a leash.
+There is always a reason why the other dog is on a leash.
+However, problems often arise when one dog is on a leash and the other is not.
+In addition, the other dog may be injured or anxious, or may run away quickly and become stuck.
+Is your dog on a leash?
+Then give him maximum space and let the line hang slack.
+Let the dogs take the initiative to meet each other.

 Space, space and more space